joaodd1590-sys/Token-Analyzer/README.md

 ## Overview

-**Token Inspector** reads token and contract information without requiring a wallet connection.
+**Token Analyzer** reads token and contract information without requiring a wallet connection.

 Paste a contract address to view: